olegabu/starknet-archive-docs/README.md

 see the first `DEPLOY` transaction setting the implementation contract address to `0x90aa7a9203bff78bfb24f0753c180a33d4bad95b1f4f510b36b00993815704`.
-Let's use the same query to get ABIs for both proxy and implementation contracts, for demonstration.
+Let's add to the query a call to `raw_abi` to get ABIs for both proxy and implementation contracts, for demonstration.
 ```graphql
 {
   transaction(limit: 3, where: {contract_address: {_eq: "0x47495c732aa419dfecb43a2a78b4df926fddb251c7de0e88eab90d8a0399cd8"}}) {